|

 inventories stock of finished goods, semi-manufactured goods, and

 raw materials in commercial premises, storehouses and producers' plants; In today's world, investment in immaterial assets is getting more and more important, as with the case of expenditure in Research & Development, human capital, software and other areas.
 Financial investments in shares, obligations and other financial instruments are not considered as "investment" in a macroeconomic sense nor in national accountancy.
 The same is true for real estate exchanges of used buildings (both residential and non-residential).
 When considering the issue of the creation and diffusion of innovation through investment, a crucial distinction should be made between complementary investments and competitive investments.
 Determinants Benefits relate to the effects of investment in terms of increased value added, reduced costs, larger production, higher competitiveness.
 Hence, profits are expected to be higher, too.
 The value over time of these benefits (and profits in particular) are compared to the investment costs.
-In many decision processes, the value over time of benefits will be discounted through a subjective interest rate to keep into account time distance and uncertainty.
+The temporal profile of costs and revenues will be important in the decision whether to undertake the investment or not.
+In particulare the payback-period, in which the investment is covered by accrued profits, provides important reference for rules-of-thumbs.
+In many decision processes and routines, the value over time of benefits will be discounted through a subjective discount rate to keep into account time distance and uncertainty.
 In others, the decision will be based on more strategic and vital arguments.
 A new vision of the competitive environment and of the global trends can bring to invest in surprising directions.
+The prevailing conventions on time length of loans and bonds (5 - 10 - 15 - 20 - 30 years, with 50 or 100 being more unusual, except in certain countries or markets), coupled with payback periods of different types of investments across sectors and countries select and boost certain specific classes of investment instead of others.
+This is because immediate profitability and coverage from stochastic variations of net benefits from an investment can be achieved by taking a loan for a period significantly longer than the payback period of the investment.
+In this way, the fixed payment per period becomes systematically lower than the net benefits, even during negative shocks.
+This mechanism, whose fine-tuning involves the level of interest rate, the mean, variance and auto-correlation of net benefits, is very powerful in boosting investment with short-term payback especially when interest rates are high and variance is high, depressing long-term investments.
 Funds

 for investment can be obtained thanks to the following items: 1.